wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-saas-account-executive-beaverton-tust4zzyda.md

   Situated in the thriving city of Beaverton, OR, a stone's throw away from Portland, Hillsboro, and Tigard, our client, a leading B2B SaaS company, is on the lookout for a dynamic and experienced Account Executive.
-This is a fantastic opportunity to join a cutting-edge enterprise software sales team, working full cycle sales with deal sizes ranging from $100K-$500K annually.
+This is a fantastic opportunity to join a cuttingedge enterprise software sales team, working full cycle sales with deal sizes ranging from $100K$500K annually.
 If you are looking to contribute to a team that is passionate about selling complex technical solutions to IT and business ...
 location: 'Beaverton, OR'